bradjacobs/excel-to-csv/README.md

 ## TechNotes
 * I don't actively maintain this project, and make occasional tweaks just for fun.
 * This project is still compiling with JDK 8.
-  * The original thought was in case need to use this code with other libraries using old JDK.  _However_... at this point anything still on JDK 8 seems silly, so i will eventually bump up the JDK version.
+  * The original thought was in case need to use this code with other libraries using old JDK.  _However_... at this point anything still on JDK 8 seems silly.
 * The dependency versions are getting out-of-date.
-Will update 'eventually'
 * Cannot seem to recall why I used `testng` instead of `junit`.
-  * I may switch over the tests to be junit at some point.

-### AlternateImplemenation
+## TODOs
+A work item list that I will get around to "eventually" (perhaps)
+* Update to most recent dependency version of apache POI
+  * **NOTE**: quick trial with dependency upgrade immediately hit a new size limit of 100_000_000 from [HERE](https://github.com/apache/poi/blob/REL_5_3_0/poi-ooxml/src/main/java/org/apache/poi/openxml4j/util/ZipArchiveFakeEntry.java#L43)
+  * (interesting to have discovered this almost immediately)
+* Switch all the unittests from TestNG to JUnit
+* Update the minimum required version of Java to something newer than 1.8
+* Put a more legitimate project version in the pom.xml
+* Add more JavaDocs

+## AlternateImplementation
 From a [StackOverflow Post](https://stackoverflow.com/questions/40283179/how-to-convert-xlsx-file-to-csv), [OrangeDog](https://stackoverflow.com/users/476716/orangedog) points out there is an easier way to get CSV text, which would look something ike this:
 ```java
 XSSFWorkbook input = new XSSFWorkbook(new File("input.xlsx"));